Asymptotic Burnside laws: Introduction

 The authors of \cite{ABGK} have further posed the question of whether it is possible for a finitely generated group to satisfy a given law with probability $0$ with respect to one generating set but with positive limit probability with respect to another generating set (\cite[Question 13.4]{ABGK}).
 It is worth noting that for many significant invariants of random walks, such as entropy and expected speed, it is unknown whether these depend only on the ambient group or can vary across different lazy, symmetric, non-degenerate, finitely supported random walks \cite{ZhengICM}.

 The next results answer \cite[Question 13.4]{ABGK} in the positive, in the strongest possible way.
-For both uniform measures and symmetric random walks, we construct groups which are simultaneously of finite exponent and torsion-free with probability $1$, with respect to different generating sets (resp., different lazy, symmetric, non-degenerate, finitely supported random walks). \begin{mainthm}[{Contrasting generating sets}] There exists a group $G$, an odd integer $n\in \mathbb{N}$, and two finite symmetric generating sets $X$ and $Y$ of $G$, such that: \end{mainthm} We prove a random walk version of Theorem \ref{thm:Theorem B} in Theorem \ref{thm:Theorem B'}.
+For both uniform measures and symmetric random walks, we construct groups which are simultaneously of finite exponent and torsion-free with probability $1$, with respect to different generating sets (resp., different lazy, symmetric, non-degenerate, finitely supported random walks).

+\begin{mainthm}[{Contrasting generating sets}] There exists a group $G$, an odd integer $n\in \mathbb{N}$, and two finite symmetric generating sets $X$ and $Y$ of $G$, such that: Moreover, every finite order element $x\in G$, satisfies $x^n=1$. \end{mainthm}

+We prove a random walk version of Theorem \ref{thm:Theorem B} in Theorem \ref{thm:Theorem B'}.
 We also prove a similar theorem for two different exponents, constructing a group which simultaneously admits two different, co-prime exponents, each with limit probability $1$: \begin{mainthm}[Different asymptotic exponents] There exists a group $G$, two finite symmetric generating sets $X$ and $Y$ of $G$, and two co-prime odd integers $n_1,n_2\in \mathbb{N}$ such that: \end{mainthm}

 Another natural question is how stable the probability sequence $\{\Pr_{\mu_i}(w=1)\}_{i=1}^{\infty}$ is; in particular, whether its limit always exists, see \cite[Question 13.5]{ABGK}.
 The following theorem, with which we conclude the paper, answers this question in the negative in the strongest possible sense. \begin{mainthm}[Highly oscillating probabilities] There exists a finitely generated group $G$ and an odd number $n$, with a finite generating set $S$ (respectively, with a symmetric, non-degenerate, finitely supported, lazy random walk $\{X_i\}_{i=1}^{\infty}$), such that every real number in $[0,1]$ occurs as a partial limit of the sequence: